jkoz/jkoz.github.io/_posts/2021-03-11-red-seal-preparation.md

     - plunger type
 - pressure test fuel system
     - vacuum gauge installed on inlet transfer pump (inches of Hg, or mm of Hg) 1" of Hg = 25.4 mm of Hg
-        - if # is higher the specs, prob can be
+        - if the number is higher the specs, the problem can be
             - plugged pickup tub
             - plugged tank vent
             - clogged filter before transfer pump